McKinnon Secondary College: Music

 The music faculty at McKinnon holds performances such as the Spring and junior concerts.
 An event considered important in the school calendar is the Winter Concert, held annually at Robert Blackwood Hall, in Monash University.
 Every year, the college holds a House Music Festival, in which each house, Chisholm (blue), Monash (green), Gilmore (red) and Flynn (yellow), compete in three categories; instrumental, dancing and choral.

 McKinnon Secondary also produces a musical every second year.
 The most recent musical to be performed by the college was The Wedding Singer in 2023.
 The next musical is planned to be Mary Poppins in 2025.
 Previous musicals in recent years include Little Shop of Horrors in 2015, Zombie Prom in 2013, The Wiz in 2011, Hot Mikado in 2009, and The Addams Family in 2017.

 Languages

 McKinnon Secondary offers three languages, German, Spanish and French.
 The school previously taught Korean.

 It is compulsory for students in years 7 and 8 to learn a language.
 The college also hosts the Victorian School of Languages, which allows students to learn a language out of school in their own time as a subject for VCE.
 The VSL offers both Hebrew and Russian.
 This enables McKinnon students to learn another language, or their native language, as part of their VCE.
 Year 10 students have the opportunity to go on exchange trips to either Germany or New Caledonia (France) and have an exchange student live with them for a period of time.
-Since 2022, Mckinnon has added the opportunity to learn Spanish, with two dedicated teachers.
+Since 2022, Mckinnon has added the opportunity to learn Spanish, with three dedicated teachers.